sprunkiz/sprunkiz/README.md

-mostlikely linked if altr (ask)
+mostlikely linked if alter (ask)

-or if i just want to use this github for a pony sometimes
+or if i just want to use this github for pony sometimes

-bai
+ok bai haah ahha ill add stuff latir :pp